FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Introduction

 The contributions can be listed as follows:

 \begin{compactenum}

-\item We delve into the fine-grained fact verification for dialogue systems, named FineDialFact.
-To the best of our knowledge, this is the first systematic research on the automatic fine-grained factuality evaluation of dialogue systems.
+\item We delve into fine-grained fact verification for dialogue systems by developing a novel benchmark named FineDialFact.
+To the best of our knowledge, this is the first systematic research on the fine-grained factuality evaluation of dialogue systems.

-\item We provide a newly constructed dataset for evaluating the fine-grained dialogue factuality, laying a foundation for further research in this area.
+\item We provide a newly constructed dataset, including manually and automatically annotated data, to evaluate the fine-grained dialogue factuality, laying a foundation for further research in this area.

 \item We evaluate several baselines, including CoT series approaches.
-The experimental results show that the HybriDialogue dataset is more challenging, and the highest score, achieved by GPT-4o, is only 0.75, opening up new challenges for future research.
+The experimental results show that the human-annotated HybriDialogue dataset is more challenging, and the highest score, achieved by Llama-3.3-70B, is only 0.74, opening up new challenges for future research.

 \end{compactenum}